TimMcCool/scratchattach/CLOUD_REQUESTS.md

 ![image](https://scratch3-assets.1tim.repl.co/pypi_docs/tutorial.png/)

-When active, it will send a "ping" request to the Python client.
+When active, it sends a "ping" request to the Python client.
 This will call the `ping()` function.
 The data returned by the function will be sent back to the project.
 Try it out by clicking the block!

 ![image](https://scratch3-assets.1tim.repl.co/pypi_docs/tutorial_result.png/)